Has your visa application been refused or your visa cancelled?

 Note: Section 48 does not apply if the refusal was in relation to a bridging visa application or if the basis of the refusal was due to character issue (i.e. a refusal under Sections 501, 501A or 501B of the Migration Act).

-In part 2, we cover a number of important topics such as the consequences of the MRT decisions, your rights while you wait for the MRT to make a decision.
+In part 2, we cover a number of important topics such as what happens after the MRT makes a decision, and your rights while you wait for the MRT to make a decision.

 Should I lodge an application for review and how can we help?

-Because there is a strict time limit for applying for MRT review, I strongly recommend that you contact me as soon as you receive your refusal or visa cancellation notification.
+Because there is a strict time limit for applying for MRT review, we strongly recommend that you contact us as soon as you receive your refusal or visa cancellation notification.

 In order to successfully win your MRT appeal, you need to demonstrate to the Tribunal Member that you satisfy the legal requirement which your case officer decided was not satisfied.
 The Tribunal Member will generally not assess each eligibility requirement to ensure satisfaction – he or she will focus on the eligibility requirement which was not satisfied.
-Given this, I can help you determine whether the particular eligibility requirement is in fact satisfied – this in turn should allow you to determine whether you should proceed with the application for review.
+Given this, we can help you determine whether you do or can satisfy the requirement that has lead to the refusal of your application – this in turn should allow you to determine whether you should proceed with the application for review.

-My professional fee for this initial consultation and assessment is $400.00 – please note the purpose of this service is to discuss the eligibility requirement which was not satisfied, and to help you decide whether you should proceed with an appeal.
+Our professional fee for this initial consultation and assessment is $400.00 – please note that the purpose of this service is to discuss the eligibility requirement which was not satisfied, and to help you decide whether you should proceed with an appeal.
 Separate fees apply if you need comprehensive assistance with the MRT application.
-However, I will deduct my initial consultation fee from a fee that I charge for providing you with comprehensive assistance for the MRT application.
+However, we will deduct our initial consultation fee from the final agreed fee for providing you with comprehensive assistance with the MRT appeal.

 Here are some examples of successful MRT applications that we have assisted with.